te2dy/marianne/readme.txt

 == Changelog ==

+=== 1.3.4 – April 3nd, 2021 ===
+- Added: translation of the Theme Description.
+- Fixed: various bugs in the Theme Customizer.
+- Fixed: wrong styles on comments.
+- Updated: About Marianne page and link in the Customizer.
+- Updated: translation files.

 === 1.3.3 – April 2nd, 2021 ===
-- Added: option to expand to small featured images.
+- Added: option to expand small featured images.
 - Fixed: various bugs in the Theme Customizer.
 - Updated: About Marianne page.
 - Updated: search button.